KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Related works

 There are a handful of maritime datasets available for ship detection and classification.
-Prasad et al. \cite{prasad2017video} introduced the Singapore Maritime Dataset (SMD).
-It is one of the few publicly available datasets specifically dedicated to object detection in maritime environments, but it lacks representative benchmarking results.
-Zhang et al. \cite{zhang2015vais} introduced the Vais, a large dataset that contains more than 1,000 paired RGB and infrared images among six ship categories - merchant, sailing, passenger, medium, tug, and small.
-The dataset consists of 2,865 images with 1,623 visible, 1,242 IR, and 154 nighttime IR images.
-The dataset includes 264 uniquely named ships in 6 coarse-grained categories: merchant ships, sailing ships, medium passenger ships, medium "other" ships, tugboats, and small boats.
-Shao et al. \cite{shao2018seaships} developed Seaships for training and evaluating ship object detection algorithms.
-The dataset consists of 31,455 images with six ship classes (ore carrier, bulk cargo carrier, general cargo ship, container ship, fishing boat, and passenger ship).
-Soloviev et al. \cite{soloviev2020comparing} selected 135 videos from a sightseeing watercraft operating between the cities of Turku and Ruissalo in South-West Finland, along the Aura river and into the Finnish Archipelago.
-The total number of annotated vessels in this dataset is 850.
-They also built a second real maritime dataset in the Finnish Archipelago, consisting largely of maritime vessels in open sea landscapes.
-This dataset consists of 1,750 images captured using visible cameras.
-The number of vessel objects in the dataset is 9,137.
+Prasad et al. \cite{prasad2017video} introduced the Singapore Maritime Dataset (SMD), which includes 10 categories of images: Ferry, buoy, vessel/ship, speed boat, boat, kayak, sail boat, swimming person, flying bird/plane, and other.
+It is one of the few publicly available datasets dedicated specifically to object detection in maritime environments, but it lacks representative benchmarking results.
+Zhang et al. \cite{zhang2015vais} introduced Vais, a large dataset that containing over 1,000 paired RGB and infrared images across six ship categories: merchant, sailing, passenger, medium, tug, and small.
+The dataset comprises 2,865 images, including 1,623 visible, 1,242 IR, and 154 nighttime IR images.
+It features 264 uniquely named ships into six coarse-grained categories: merchant ships, sailing ships, medium passenger ships, medium "other" ships, tugboats, and small boats.
+Shao et al. \cite{shao2018seaships} developed Seaships for training and evaluating ship object detection algorithms, containing 31,455 images across six ship classes: ore carrier, bulk cargo carrier, general cargo ship, container ship, fishing boat, and passenger ship.
+Soloviev et al. \cite{soloviev2020comparing} curated 135 videos from a sightseeing watercraft operating between the cities of Turku and Ruissalo in South-West Finland, along the Aura river and into the Finnish Archipelago.
+This dataset includes 850 annotated vessels.
+They also built a second real maritime dataset in the Finnish Archipelago, featuring 1,750 images captured with visible cameras in open sea landscapes, comprising a total of 9,137 vessel objects.